UltiRequiem/Archlinux/README.md

 ### Get an AUR Helper

-An AUR helpers search for packages published on the AUR and make the package installation process much easier.
+An AUR helper search for packages published on the AUR and make the package installation process much easier.

 There a lot of there but, my personal choice is [yay](https://github.com/Jguer/yay).